frankwang95/frankwang95.github.io/_posts/2023-09-30-september-snippits.md

 <p align="center">
 <img style="max-width: 1024px; margin: 0 0 0 -162px;" src="https://drive.google.com/uc?id=1Zq9EhQrDHYuFZh5-ZaKKuAvri1A-bmWO">
 </p>
 *Left: me driving the Boxer - the first MT I've worked in a while and I have to say I miss it.
+Word is that it's leaking oil already.
 Middle: the book haul.
 Right: a view of the bridge  over Fort Mason on while on a long run.*
 <br>

 <br>